dongliang3571/Java-Notes/README.md

     SList<Integer> sl = vsl;

+    sl.printLostItems();
-    sl.printLostItems(); // Compilation errors!
-Because sl is SList in compile-Time, and }
+    // Compilation errors!
+Because sl is SList in compile-Time, and SList
+    // doesn't have method printLostItems().
+}
 ```